Fermented Honey Garlic

 After 30 days the fermentation process will have settled.
 When you open the jar you'll notice the honey is runnier and the smell is less likely to burn your nose hairs!

-Store the jars in your pantry unopened or in the fridge was opened for months, if not years.
+Store the jars in your pantry unopened or in the fridge once opened for months, if not years.
 It really does develop amazing flavours as it ages.
 Over time the cloves become darker, more mellowed and sweeter as they're infused with the honey.
 The honey remains runnier from the garlic juices.

 End note copied from Sarah Miller's website who posted the original recipe: